JarrettGilp/JarrettGilp/README.md

 ⚡ Hello!
 I am Jarrett Gilpatric and I am an aspiring **Game Developer** as well as a **Computer Science BS Student**.

-💻 The languages I am most experienced with are **Java** and **C++**.
+💻 The languages I am most experienced with are **C++** and **Java**.
 I'm always interested in broadening my knowledge of these languages as well as new ones that I'm able to get my hands on!

 👾 I have experience using **Unity** for game development!